MIDI over USB

 MIDI-USB on Arduino UNO R3

 The ATmega16U2 chip that on the Arduino Uno R3 normally handles data transmissions to and from your computer via USB cable, can be reprogrammed so that Arduino is recognized as a USB-MIDI interface by the OS (Win/Mac).
-All common Audio and video sequencing programs will automatically recognize the “DART” MIDI port, from the available input and output ones.
+All common Audio/MIDI programs will automatically detect the “DART” MIDI ports, from the available inputs and outputs.

 - Connect the Arduino board to the PC

-- Short the first two pins on the ICSP port of the ATmega16U2, for about a second (the tip of a screwdriver is sufficient – see photo)
+- Short the first two pins on the ICSP port of the ATmega16U2, for about a second (the tip of a screwdriver is sufficient – see picture above)

 - Start Atmel_FLIP, choose ATmega16U2 as Target-Device and USB-Comunication as Medium.

 - Click RUN.

 - the procedure to reprogram the software through ATmega16U2 Atmel FLIP is currently valid only for Windows OS (just Google for Mac and Linux procedure).